CSCI-2349-F23/ps1/README.md

 * If none of the above options works, see me.

 #### 4c.
 Using ssh to connect to the linux server.
 After getting yourself a terminal with the Terminal, WLS, cmd, or Windows Terminal, you should see a prompt.
-This is what it looks like on Mac:
+This is what it looks like on my Mac:

 1. If you are off campus connect to the VPN.
 2. Connect to our linux server by typing the following, replacing `yourusername` with your user name (i.e., what comes before the @ in your BC email address when it's not your full name; in my case, it's `prudhome`).